0207 Course Schedule#

 False

-is the number of dependencies a node requires, the number of incoming connections.
+A correct implementation is to use a indegree set to record the indegree of each node.
+Indegree is the number of dependencies a node requires, the number of incoming connections.

-When do a topological sorting, we need start from a node with 0 indegree
+When do a topological sorting, we need start from a node with 0 indegree, and such nodes are the starting point of a topological sort tree.

 Algorithm: